 Professor Rosenthal is a member of the Australia and New Zealand Society for Cell and Developmental Biology, for whom she designed the prestigious ANZSCDB Presidents Medal.
 She has been a faculty member of the Australian Developmental Biology Workshop and is a Visiting Professor at University of Western Australia.
 She currently holds an NHMRC Australia Fellowship.

-Professor Rosenthal spearheaded the election of Australia to EMBL as its first Associate Member and served as Scientific Head of EMBL Australia.
-She is currently The Scientific Director at The Jackson Laboratory, USA.
+Professor Rosenthal spearheaded the election of Australia to EMBL as its first Associate Member and serves as Scientific Head of EMBL Australia.

 Deputy Director, McGowan Institute for Regenerative Medicine, The University of Pittsburgh, USA

 Dr. Stephen Badylak, DVM, PhD, MD is a Professor in the Department of Surgery, and Deputy Director of the McGowan Institute for Regenerative Medicine at the University of Pittsburgh.